 How can we ask our kids and students to understand and communicate their emotional reactions if we aren’t in touch with our own?

 Many therapists use variations of Plutchik’s wheel with adults in their sessions.
 It is one of the most powerful tools available to help people of all ages better understand emotions.
-This emotional intelligence is so important for adults to learn and pass down to children!

-When to Use the Wheel of Emotions
+Tips on Using the Wheel of Emotions

 The wheel of emotions can be used in SO many ways.
 Let’s look at a few options, and you can choose which ones work best for you and your class or family.